Gobbel2000/klippo-image/README.md

    pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

+ - **Stage 3** - Klippo installation.
+This stage copies over the klippo repository into the image and executes its setup script.
+At this stage the final klippo image is generated.

+The following sections are part of the original pi-gen and have been removed/replaced in this modified version.

  - **Stage 3** - desktop system.
 Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI